nshiab/simple-data-analysis/README.md

 This project has two main goals:

-- To encourage more data journalists, academics and developers to dive into the wonderful world of data analysis and visualization in JavaScript.
+- To encourage more data journalists, academics and web developers to dive into the wonderful world of data analysis and visualization in JavaScript.

 - To accelerate my workflow (and hopefully yours) with a set of easy to use functions based on the best libraries out there.